MicrosoftDocs/customer-insights/ci-docs/data/get-started.md

 ## Step 3: Unify the data and set up relationships

-Run the data unification process to combine unified profiles.
+To combine unified profiles, run the data unification process.
 Unified profiles are the foundation to get insights and take action on the data.
 Specify relationships between the ingested tables and use enrichment features to add information to the profiles.

 1. Run the [data unification process](data-unification.md) by identifying the [source fields](data-unification-map-tables.md), removing [duplicates](data-unification-duplicates.md), [matching conditions](data-unification-match-tables.md), and [unifying fields](data-unification-merge-tables.md).